Welcome to Double Dog Studios

 After months of loving restoration, St. Joe’s Rectory, now Double Dog Studios, officially opened its doors on November 30, 2019, welcoming guests.

-Dave Klug: Dave Klug wears many hats as a businessman, illustrator, fine artist, musician, and businessman.
+Dave Klüg: Dave Klüg wears many hats as a businessman, illustrator, fine artist, musician, and teacher.
 His award-winning illustrations have appeared in publications such as The New York Times, The Wall Street Journal, Barron's, and Time.
 He’s created murals and artworks for clients like Mylan Corporation, CNN, NBC, Highmark, Primanti Bros.
 Restaurants, and The Carnegie Museums.
 Dave is a drummer with several Pittsburgh-based bands and runs Klugworld with Pat.
 Dave creates and exhibits his art and illustrations at Double Dog Studios and beyond today.

 Pat Klug: Pat Klug has worked in marketing and advertising for over thirty years as a creative director, co-founder of Red House Communications, designer, art director, and marketing & communications consultant.
 Her clients range from large regional health systems and financial institutions to art museums and cafés.
 Pat has earned numerous national, regional, and local awards for her design and branding work.
 Perhaps more importantly, her ability to listen to and understand her clients has earned her deep respect and long-lasting relationships.